 The most exciting day of any real-estate transaction is the closing.
 Both the buyer and the seller can finally reap the benefits from all of their hard work.
-While neither party likes surprises at the closing, many homebuyers are caught off guard by the number of additional costs that come up during the transfer or ownership.
+While neither party likes surprises at the closing, many homebuyers are caught off guard by the number of additional costs that come up during the transfer of ownership.
 Not all of these will apply in every situation but it is a good idea to understand what they all mean.

 Below are some of the common Vermont fees included in a typical settlement.
-If you would like more information or have questions, contact us today.

 - Origination fee